CharmeQuark/Pokechecker_assignment_CAP4630/README.md

 final assignment for class

-dependancies should all be included in the environment running the project consists of going into
+dependancies should all be included in the environment.

+running the project consists of going into

-Project Files for grading  -> app -> evaluate_submission.ipynb and run all cells. place any image into the submission folder next to the notebook it SHOULD batch run.
+Project Files for grading  -> app -> evaluate_submission.ipynb
+and run all cells.
+place any image into the submission folder next to the notebook

+it SHOULD batch run.

 The model is saved in models